Parkchanjun/Parkchanjun.github.io/index.md

 ## About Me

 <img class="profile-picture" src="chanjunpark.jpg">
 <a href="https://scholar.google.com/citations?user=085jNAMAAAAJ&hl=en">Chanjun Park</a> is a researcher in the field of Natural Language Processing (NLP), with a focus on Language Models (LLM), Data-Centric AI and Machine Translation.
 He is currently working as a Principal Research Engineer & Technical Leader at the <a href="https://www.upstage.ai/">Upstage</a>.
-His current interests include forming an LLM-based ecosystem, and he has initiated projects such as <a href="https://aclanthology.org/2024.naacl-industry.3/">Solar</a>, <a href="https://huggingface.co/spaces/upstage/open-ko-llm-leaderboard">Open Ko-LLM Leaderboard</a>, <a href="https://github.com/UpstageAI/dataverse/">Dataverse</a>,  <a href="https://github.com/UpstageAI/evalverse">Evalverse</a> and <a href="https://en.content.upstage.ai/1tt">Up 1 Trillion Token Club</a>.
 In 2023, he received his Ph.D. from Korea University, supervised by Professor <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>, for his work on "Data-Centric Neural Machine Translation".
 From 2018 to 2019, he worked at <a href="https://www.systransoft.com/">SYSTRAN</a>  as a Research Engineer.
-Chanjun is the founder and chief scientist of the <a href="http://kunmt.org/">KU-NMT Group</a>, and has received the Naver Ph.D.
-Fellowship in 2021.
-He served as the Virtual Social Chair at <a href="https://coling2022.org/committee01">COLING 2022</a>, Program Chair for the <a href="https://www.winlp.org/">WiNLP Workshop</a> and Publication Chair for the <a href="https://dmlr.ai/organizers/">DMLR Workshop</a>.
-He has published more than 190 papers in the field of NLP.
-Finally, he is selected for <a href="https://jmagazine.joins.com/forbes/view/339290">Forbes 30 Under 30 Korea in the SCIENCE / SW field</a>.
+He is selected for <a href="https://jmagazine.joins.com/forbes/view/339290">Forbes 30 Under 30 Korea in the SCIENCE / SW field</a>.
 See CV for more information.

 ## Research Interest
-My research philosophy is anchored in service-driven research, focusing on bridging the divide between foundational natural language processing (NLP) theories and their practical, real-world applications.
-I am committed to developing straightforward yet effective research methodologies that deliver immediate and tangible benefits to the industry, while also advancing our fundamental understanding of NLP.
-By emphasizing service-oriented research, I aim to address the industry pressing needs with innovative solutions that are both accessible and impactful.
-My recent primary interests lie in the development of efficient, purpose-trained Large Language Models (LLMs), with particular focus on: (1) fundamental capabilities of LLMs; (2) evaluation of LLMs; (3) foundational NLP research addressing recency and truthfulness in LLMs; (4) cross-lingual NLP; and (5) multidisciplinary NLP research that bridges disciplines to advance NLP applications.
-Through these avenues, I strive to contribute to both the academic and practical advancements in the field of NLP.
+My research philosophy is centered on service-driven research, aiming to bridge the gap between foundational theories in natural language processing (NLP) and their practical, real-world applications.
+My primary interests include the development of efficient, purpose-trained Large Language Models (LLMs), with a particular focus on their fundamental capabilities, rigorous evaluation, and addressing issues of recency and truthfulness.
+Additionally, I am deeply engaged in cross-lingual NLP and multidisciplinary research that integrates diverse fields to enhance NLP applications.

 ## Selected Projects
 * **Upstage**: <a href="https://aclanthology.org/2024.naacl-industry.3/">Solar</a>, <a href="https://arxiv.org/abs/2403.19270">sDPO</a>, <a href="https://arxiv.org/abs/2404.03887">SAAS</a>, <a href="https://arxiv.org/abs/2405.20574">Open Ko-LLM Leaderboard</a>, <a href="https://arxiv.org/abs/2403.19340/">Dataverse</a>, <a href="https://arxiv.org/abs/2404.00943">Evalverse</a>, <a href="https://en.content.upstage.ai/1tt">Up 1 Trillion Token Club</a>, <a href="https://ai.meta.com/blog/llama-2-mathgpt-mathpresso-qanda-upstage-open-source-llm/">MathGPT</a>, <a href="https://www.newsway.co.kr/news/view?ud=2023091111003375930">E-Commerce LLM (with Connectwave)</a>, <a href="https://www.ngetnews.com/news/articleView.html?idxno=501219">News LLM (BIG KINDS)</a>, <a href="https://www.hankyung.com/article/202407012439i"> Law LLM (with Law&Company)</a>, Medical LLM, Thai LLM, <a href="https://www.aitimes.kr/news/articleView.html?idxno=27601"> AskUp Biz</a>, <a href="https://arxiv.org/abs/2301.01228">DMOps</a>, <a href="https://arxiv.org/abs/2403.01832">Model-Based Data-Centric AI</a>, <a href="https://zdnet.co.kr/view/?no=20220628095142">LG U+ Semantic Search</a>, <a href="https://fastcampus.co.kr/b2g_kdigitaltraining_ai">Upstage AI Lab</a> , <a href="https://boostcamp.connect.or.kr/program_ai.html">Boostcamp</a>, <a href="https://www.deeplearning.ai/short-courses/pretraining-llms/">DeepLearning.AI</a> <br>